bentsherman/nf-boost/README.md

 **`boost.cleanup`**

 Set to `true` to enable automatic cleanup (default: `false`).

 Temporary files will be automatically deleted as soon as they are no longer needed.
+Additionally, each task directory will be deleted as soon as the task outputs are no longer needed.

 *NOTE: Resume is not supported with automatic cleanup.
 Deleted tasks will be re-executed on a resumed run.*